Fedora is a Linux-based operating system created in 2003 as a community distribution called the Fedora Project.

 Fedora Core kept this name up to the sixth version.

-What’s the difference between Fedora and Red Hat Enterprise Linux?
+What’s the Difference Between Fedora and Red Hat Enterprise Linux?

 Linux distributions are available as community versions or enterprise versions.
 A community distro is a free Linux distro primarily supported and maintained by the open-source community.

 Above all, the primary difference between community and enterprise distros is who decides what’s important to users.
 For example, a community distro’s direction is set by contributors.
-They choose and maintain packages from the wide variety of open source options.
+They choose and maintain packages from a wide variety of open source options.

 Think about it like this.
-The Fedora project is the upstream, community distro of Red Hat Enterprise Linux.
+The Fedora project is the upstream community distro of Red Hat Enterprise Linux.
 Red Hat is the project’s primary sponsor, but thousands of developers – unaffiliated with Red Hat – contribute to the Fedora project.

-Fedora Linux editions
+Fedora Linux Editions

 Fedora Workstation focuses on the desktop.
 In particular, it’s geared toward software developers who want a “just works” Linux operating system experience.

-Fedora Server brings the latest in cutting-edge open source server software to systems administrators in an easy-to-deploy fashion.
+Fedora Server brings the latest in cutting-edge open-source server software to systems administrators in an easy-to-deploy fashion.